nasa/Common-Metadata-Repository/search-app/docs/api.md

 ##### Variable Matching Parameters

 These parameters will match fields within a variable.
 They are case insensitive by default.
 They support options specified.
 They also support searching with multiple values in the style of `variable_name[]=key1&variable_name[]=key2`.
+The values are ORed together.

 * variable_name
   * options: pattern, ignore_case